a-z-listing/a-z-listing/README.md

 *By default* the widget and index page become section-targeted by including them on pages below a top-level page: e.g. if your site layout has:

-`	home
+    home
         section1
         section1a
         section1b
         a-z
     section2
         section2a
         section2b
-		a-z`
+        a-z

-then placing the widget onto either section1, section1a or section1b will target the widget to displaying only children of section1. placing the a-z index on a child of section1 will likewise limit the index page to display only children of section1.
+then placing the widget onto either section1, section1a or section1b will target the widget to displaying only children of section1.
+Placing the a-z index on a child of section1 will likewise limit the index page to display only children of section1.

 Likewise for section2, section2a and section2b.